SFU-CMPT-201/lecture-notes/10-network-programming.md

 * We can write programs that communicate with each other via network programming.
 * There are many good resources on the Internet, but [Beej's Guide to Network Programming](https://beej.us/guide/bgnet/) has traditionally been popular.
-* Our recommended textbook, The Linux Programming Interface, is also a great place to get more details.
+* Our recommended textbook, The Linux Programming Interface, is also a great resource to get more details.

 ## Basics of the Networking Stack